webmasterdevlin/AspNetCoreRepositoryPattern/AspNetCoreRepositoryPattern/README.md

 - Configure Swagger UI in the Startup.cs
 - Add Serilog Nuget packages
 - Configure Serilog in the Program.cs
+- Create a global exception handler in Startup.cs
 - Add Test project and xunit packages
+- Add test C# file for each controller
+- Add test for each HTTP method